Posts

 Dana's family story is included near the end of Backward and Blind.
 Since the birth of her two children, we've stayed in closer touch; I've so enjoyed seeing photos of the grins and growth of her son and daughter.
 "I'd love to have you visit sometime," I said on the phone about a year ago.
 "We'd love to see you too," Dana added.
 "Albuquerque has an amazing hot-air balloon fiesta the first week of October, annually.
 Upwards of five-hundred hot air balloons take off early in the morning -- we could go walk around as they set up and rise into the air.
 The kids would love it."
 I almost could hear her eyebrows rising.
 "Google it," I suggested.
 Several weeks later, she texted with dates.
 "Are these dates okay for a visit?"
 I was beside myself.
 Dana was now a well-established mother, successful professional, and fun friend.
 She lives an airplane flight from my home city.
 She'd really come visit her...

-Backward and Blind: Inspirational Stories About Teaching Teens
+Backward and Blind: Inspirational Stories About Teaching Teens, questions

 The stories in the book, Backward and Blind (Available through Amazon ), are rooted in true events.
 Over time, the tales morph a little with each telling.
 Further, names and some pieces of the stories are adjusted to maintain privacy and to protect the identity of the individuals in the book.
 A few of the stories are yet to have endings about the featured vibrant young people.
 The entries in this blog are intended to continue the stories beyond the text and whenever possible to answer the biggest question, "Where are they now?"
 To that end, this blog is maintained with posts that update communications and interactions with former students identified in the book.
 Another goal of this blog is include a conversation about the value of teaching.
 I plan to record relevant messages and thoughts I've received from readers.
 This specific post answers common questions that arise from the stories in the text.
 Additional posts in this blog supplement...